 - Guidance on next steps in the event of subsidence damage

 - The design and format remains largely unchanged

 In Scotland this is a ‘Regulated’ search rather than ‘Official’.
 This is because the Law Society (of England and Wales) and their CON29M form and Guidance Notes do not apply in Scotland.
 If the property is located in Scotland you will still be able to order the CON29M product (for either Residential or Commercial transactions) and the Groundsure team will generate the appropriate version for Scottish transactions.

 The same 11 questions are answered in the Scottish version and the product is identical in terms of the in-depth information included.
 Key differences:

 The Scottish version will not have the question text and numbered format (as licensed and requested by the Law Society)

 The Cheshire brine alert is removed for Scotland.

-** Reliance: £10m Professional Indemnity Insurance (any one claim).
+** Reliance: £10m Professional Indemnity Insurance.
 Can be relied upon by all professional parties within a property transaction, first purchasers / tenants and their advisers.
 Please refer to Groundsure terms and conditions.